Here Technologies: Here Transit

+Here City Lens

 HERE City Lens is augmented reality (AR) software that gives dynamic information, through the phone's camera display, about users' surroundings such as shops, restaurants, and points of interest, shown as virtual signs overlaid on or above buildings.
 A commercial beta version was released in 2013.

 It also has free of charge turn-by-turn voice-guided navigation, HERE Drive 3.0 (earlier Nokia Drive), which can also be used without an Internet connection using preloaded maps.
 It is also possible to de-clutter the surroundings: version 1.5 has a "Sightline" feature where users can narrow their view to just what is in the direct line of sight, making it easier to spot interesting places.

 HERE City Lens is powered by Bing Maps, and Nokia introduced HERE Prime Place for listing.
 The newest release has 3D icons and the ability to disable places which are not within the camera's line of sight.

 On 15 March 2016, HERE announced that it would discontinue support for its app for Windows 10 Mobile on 29 March 2016 due to its use of "a workaround that will no longer be effective after June 30, 2016", and that the existing Windows Phone 8 app would receive only critical updates after that date and no longer be actively developed.

-Symbian

-HERE was available on the Symbian platform under the previous names of Nokia Maps, and Ovi Maps.
-The latest, and the last, version 3.09 included: